RiddleAndCode/rtd-docs/docs/Token_Management_Platform_Manual.md

 6. Click **Register Device,**
 7. The device ID (public key) will be displayed on the interface.
 This ID is now stored in the database and linked with a user (Trader/Viewer)

-**NOTE:** You must have only oen device plugged at the same time
+**NOTE:** You must have only one device plugged at the same time

 ### Register Approval Device for a user

 1. As an admin, you can register an Approval Device for a user and add it to the user group:
 2. Plugin the device you want to register to your computer,
-3. Visit the dedicated page: https://cs-beta.r3c.network/register-device,
+3. Visit the dedicated page: https://yourcompanyname-ck.r3c.network/register-device,
 ![](assets/user-manual-screens/new_device.jpeg)
 4. Click Pre-register,
 5. Enter the PIN on the device and click **Preregister,**